GsTYPO3/typo3-introduction/README.md

 ## License

-This project is released under the terms of the [GNU GENERAL PUBLIC LICENSE](LICENSE)
+This project is released under the terms of the [GNU GENERAL PUBLIC LICENSE](LICENSE).